dcancelmo/CalculatorApp/README.md

 Currently known issues:
 JTextField does not take up a full row at top.
-Cannot handle negative number inputs, throws Error.
-Does allow negative output though Keyboard input appears twice momentarily
+Cannot handle negative number inputs, throws Error; does allow negative output though.
+Keyboard input appears twice momentarily

 Features to be added: